ethanjevvell/chat-gpt/README.md

 #### Video Demo: https://youtu.be/a3ck47Jf1oU

 #### Description: Code-GPT is a custom extension for VS Code that assists the user with programming tasks.
+The end goal is to integrate an AI programming assistant into the development environment for educational purposes.

 # Code-GPT